TommosTools/TommosTools/packages/contextors/README.md

     }
 ```

- - If the inputs contain both `object` and non-`object` values then a combination caching
+ - If the sources provide both `object` and non-`object` values then a combination caching
    strategy is employed – the last value for each combination of `object` values is memoized,
    keyed by the non-`object` values: